MongoDB integration with FastNetMon Advanced

 FastNetMon Advanced relies on MongoDB for configuration storage.
-It does not store traffic here or metrics but it stores every configuration option.
+It does not store traffic here or metrics, but it stores every configuration option.
 MongoDB is crucial for FastNetMon to function properly.

 FastNetMon uses upstream version of MongoDB from official site.